-According to Think With Google, Google’s Consumer Insights sector, there are differences in the customer journey between large businesses in travel and small businesses.
-Since large businesses, like OTAs are able to dominate the Google real estate with their large marketing budgets, they are able to use Display Click Advertising for hotels to target high volume and competitive keywords to influence the booking process.
+According to Think With Google, Google’s Consumer Insights sector, there are differences in the customer journey between large businesses and small businesses in travel.
+Since large businesses, like OTAs, can dominate the Google real estate with their large marketing budgets, they can use Display Click Advertising for hotels to target high volume and competitive keywords to influence the booking process.
 On the other hand, independent hotels have tighter marketing budgets, which means they need to make smarter investments on lead generation channels that reach consumers further along the path to booking.
 With that said, the challenge for independent hotels is figuring out how to convert high funnel traffic into qualified potential guests and recapturing visitors when they are close to making a booking decision.
-Here are 3 powerful ways you can capture an interaction, drive engagement and create opportunity to follow-up with a consumer during the booking process:
+Here are three powerful ways you can capture an interaction, drive engagement and create an opportunity to follow-up with a consumer during the booking process:

-Content Marketing Content marketing is key to driving engagement during the customer journey.
+Content marketing is key to driving engagement during the customer journey.
 For an effective content marketing strategy, you must first identify the information that is most likely to engage the consumer during the path of purchase.
-You must decide what type of content to produce, how to promote it and how frequently to post in order to deliver the best ROI.
+You must decide what type of content to produce, how to promote it and how frequently to post to deliver the best ROI.
 Optimizing your content to facilitate other interactions during the purchasing path will increase the likelihood of a visitor converting.
-Content like social media does not necessarily drive direct conversions rather it assists the entire booking.
+Content like social media does not necessarily drive direct conversions; rather it assists the entire booking.
 Blogging can be a major source of organic traffic in the long run.
-In blogs you are able to target long-tailed keywords that are moderate in search volume, low in competition but yield higher conversions.
+In blogs, you can target long-tailed keywords that are moderate in search volume, low in competition but yield higher conversions.
 Targeting these long-tailed keywords is especially important during the initial research phase when most travel consumers are using Google to search under a specific query.
-By creating content around what visitors are interested in and what they find useful, the more influential your hotel story will be to them.
+If you create content around what visitors are interested in and what they find useful, your hotel story can potentially influence the booking.